 Equipment Set Up

 Next, she set up her equipment: a camera, tripod, and a mic to capture audio.
 This was placed behind the desk, as though watching the individual from the back.
-I usually volunteer for stuff like this, so I was the person Ashlee used in the video banner.

 We Need a Puppy